wellwright-labs/pulse/docs/decision_log.md

 ### Context

-The original spec included an "in-repo mode" (`pulse init --in-repo`) that would:
+The original spec included an "in-repo mode" (`devex init --in-repo`) that would:
-- Create a `.pulse/` directory in the current repo
+- Create a `.devex/` directory in the current repo
 - Add it to `.gitignore`
 - Link that experiment to the repo's git history for metrics

 ### Decision

 Remove in-repo mode entirely.
-All experiments live in `~/.config/pulse/`.
+All experiments live in `~/.config/devex/`.

 ### Rationale

-1. **Adds complexity for marginal benefit**: Users can already configure repositories for git metrics via `pulse config add repos <path>`.
+1. **Adds complexity for marginal benefit**: Users can already configure repositories for git metrics via `devex config add repos <path>`.
 In-repo mode just changes where data is stored.

 2. **Data locality is a false benefit**: Having experiment data in the repo sounds appealing but:
-   - It clutters the repo with a `.pulse/` directory
+   - It clutters the repo with a `.devex/` directory
    - Data still shouldn't be committed (sensitive reflections)
    - Makes experiments harder to find/manage if scattered across repos

-3. **Simpler mental model**: One location for all Pulse data.
+3. **Simpler mental model**: One location for all Devex data.
 Users don't have to remember where each experiment lives.

 4. **Easier to implement**: No need to handle two data location modes, no path resolution complexity, no `.gitignore` manipulation.